Endless Arcade

-Endless Arcade is the eleventh full studio album by Scottish band Teenage Fanclub.
+Endless Arcade is the eleventh studio album by Scottish band Teenage Fanclub.
 Released on 30 April 2021, it is the band's first record since the departure of co-founder Gerard Love in late 2018 and their first with former Gorky's Zygotic Mynci member Euros Childs.
 The album's title comes from co-founder Raymond McGinley's song of the same name, with McGinley envisioning an endless arcade as "a city that you can wander through, with a sense of mystery, an imaginary one that goes on forever.
 When it came to choosing an album title, it seemed to have something for this collection of songs."

 Background

 After parting ways with Gerard Love following a series of late 2018 shows in which Teenage Fanclub performed the five recently reissued albums they had recorded for Creation Records during the Nineties in full, the band regrouped in January 2019 with long-time member Dave McGowan switching over from playing keyboards and guitar to fill the bassist position vacated by Love.
 Euros Childs – who also collaborates with Teenage Fanclub co-founder Norman Blake in the side project Jonny – joined the band on keyboards.

 When they started gathering material for a new album, Blake already had a song called "I'm More Inclined" ready to be presented to the rest of the band.
 Following approval of the song, they soon set about recording their new album.